sonkashash/sonkashash/README.md

 <h3 align="left">:woman_technologist: About me:</h3>

-I'm a frontend developer with a background in science, blending technical expertise and analytical skills to build intuitive, engaging user interfaces.
+I'm a frontend developer located in Armenia with a background in science, blending technical expertise and analytical skills to build intuitive, engaging user interfaces.
 I work with HTML, CSS, JavaScript, React and TypeScript, also I use some tools like Git, Webpack, ESLint and Jest.
 Always curious and eager to tackle new challenges, I love leveraging technology to create innovative solutions.

-- 🔭 I’m currently working on **some educational projects in [Hexlet](https://ru.hexlet.io/u/user-396664c732595cf2)**
+- 🔭 I’m currently studying at ** [Hexlet](https://ru.hexlet.io/u/user-396664c732595cf2)**

 - 🌱 I’m currently learning **TypeScript**